Controlling Human Utilization of Failure-Prone Systems via Taxes: Fragile Common Pool Resource Game

 Players receive returns on their investments from both resources.
 The return per unit investment from the safe resource is normalized to $1$, i.e., player $i$ investing $1-x_i$ in the safe resource receives a return of $1-x_i$.
 The return from the CPR is subject to risk, captured by a probability of failure $p(x_T)$, which is a function of the aggregate investment in the CPR.
 If the CPR fails, players do not receive any return from it.
 If the CPR does not fail, it has a per unit return that is a function of the total investment $x_T$, denoted by $\tilde{r}(x_T)$.
 In other words, player $i$ gets $x_i\tilde{r}(x_T)$ from the CPR when it does not fail.

-The formulation described above has been studied in many different contexts. \begin{enumerate} \item The above formulation was studied as common pool resource games to model competition over failure-prone shared resources such as fisheries \cite{ostrom1994rules,walker1992probabilistic}. \item CPR games, without resource failure, are equivalent to an instance of {\it atomic splittable congestion games} on a network with two nodes and two parallel links joining them.
-One link corresponds to the CPR described above and the second has a constant delay of $1$.
-This class of games has been extensively studied in the context of transportation and communication networks \cite{roughgarden2011local,orda1993competitive}. \item Fragile CPR games are related to the setting in \cite{el2016prospect}, where players are microgrid operators who decide the fraction of energy to store for potentially selling at a higher price in the event of an emergency.\footnote{While the authors of \cite{el2016prospect} model microgrid operators as prospect-theoretic agents, the utilities are defined quite differently, and their objective is to study the effects of variations in reference points.} Both settings are related if we define the investment of a player as the fraction of stored energy, and $p(x_T)$ as the probability that the energy requirement during emergency is smaller than the total stored energy (i.e., energy price does not increase and the players incur losses). \item In resource dilemma games \cite{budescu1995common}, players bid for utilizing a fraction of a shared resource with unknown size.
+The above formulation has been studied in many different contexts as described below. \begin{enumerate} \item The above formulation was studied as common pool resource games to model competition over failure-prone shared resources such as fisheries \cite{ostrom1994rules,walker1992probabilistic}. \item CPR games, without resource failure, are equivalent to an instance of {\it atomic splittable congestion games} (studied in the context of traffic routing \cite{roughgarden2011local,orda1993competitive}) on a network with two nodes and two parallel links joining them.
+One link corresponds to the CPR described above and the second has a constant delay of $1$. \item Fragile CPR games are related to the setting in \cite{el2016prospect}, where players are microgrid operators who decide the fraction of energy to store for potentially selling at a higher price in the event of an emergency.\footnote{While the authors of \cite{el2016prospect} model microgrid operators as prospect-theoretic agents, the utilities are defined quite differently, and their objective is to study the effects of variations in reference points.} Both settings are related if we define the investment of a player as the fraction of stored energy, and $p(x_T)$ as the probability that the energy requirement during emergency is smaller than the total stored energy (i.e., energy price does not increase and the players incur losses). \item In resource dilemma games \cite{budescu1995common}, players bid for utilizing a fraction of a shared resource with unknown size.
 If the total demand exceeds the size of the resource, no player receives any benefit.
 This model is potentially relevant when a set of users compete over a shared energy storage system \cite{paridari2015demand}.
 This class of games is closely related to Fragile CPR games where $x_i$ is the bid of player $i$, and $p(x_T)$ is the distribution of resource size. \end{enumerate}

+In addition, two recent applications in the context of 5G wireless networks \cite{vamvakas2019controlling,vamvakas2019dynamic} and collaborative tasks \cite{gupta2019achieving} have been modeled in the framework of Fragile CPR games.
+We provide a brief discussion of those models in Section \ref{section:discussion}.

 Given the breadth of applications where this formulation arises, the goal of this paper is to understand to what extent we can control the utilization ($x_T$) of the resource at the Nash equilibrium by imposing taxes on players' investments.